 Our youngest pupils learn the most common ways in which to write the 42 main sounds of English, alongside irregular ‘tricky words’, using the Jolly Phonics Programme.
 Regular practice is encouraged at home with word boxes and then with reading books.
 Regular spelling lessons, dictation and an introduction to the rules of grammar are covered using Jolly Grammar.
 From Upper Prep (Year 1), pupils begin to learn how to write in a cursive script.

 Creativity is inspired through the rich range of materials read to children through regular Literature and Read Aloud sessions, and the nurturing of a love of poetry.
 The Tales of Peter Rabbit, Winnie the Pooh, The Just So Stories and Charlotte’s Web are examples of classics that become wonderful friends, to enjoy and return to again and again.

 In the Junior School, the English curriculum seeks to consolidate and build on the handwriting, writing, grammar, spelling and reading skills that were started in the Infant School.
 Separate Grammar, Spelling and Dictation lessons take place as part of English Language lessons each week as well as two general Writing lessons.
 Our choice of Literature texts are all classics which have stood the test of time.
 Pupils have a Literature text and a more contemporary Read Aloud read to them every term, meaning pupils enjoy 24 good books during their years in the Junior School.
-In Year 5 or 6 a Shakespeare play is studied and performed.
+In Year 6 a Shakespeare play is studied and performed.

 We aim for students to leave the Junior School equipped with good personal reading habits, a body of great literature that they have enjoyed, and with the ability to write in a variety of styles using a clear cursive script.